antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 ---------------------------------
 In the March 1st 2018 issue of Nature a paper was published describing a landscape of genomic alterations across childhood cancers.
 The data is accessible in R2 also as a Datascope.
 This is another example of how R2 can visualize your genomics data.

 You have reached the end of this course.
-Feel free to try one of the (Graduate) Student Courses that you can find in the sidebar of the Online Course documentation page at <a href="https://r2-training-courses.readthedocs.io/en/latest/" target="_blank">https://r2-training-courses.readthedocs.io/en/latest/</a>.
+Feel free to try one of the (Graduate) Student Courses that you can find in the sidebar of this page <a href="https://r2-training-courses.readthedocs.io/en/latest/" target="_blank">https://r2-training-courses.readthedocs.io/en/latest/</a>.

 We hope that this course has been helpful.
 If you want to have your genomics data visualized and analyzed using the R2 platform you can always consult r2-support@amc.nl